SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Related Work

-Most related, in \cite{debugger}, the authors retrain the final fully-connected classification head of a trained network to be highly sparse, improving the attribution of predictions to the neurons in the preceding layer.
+Most related,~\citet{debugger} retrain the final fully-connected classification head of a trained network to be highly sparse, improving the attribution of predictions to the neurons in the preceding layer.
 This benefit arises because, after pruning, each class depends on fewer neurons from the previous layer, thus simplifying the task of individually examining connections.
 Similarly to \algname{}, the authors examine the impact of replacing the original network with the sparsified one on saliency map-producing methods, demonstrating improved results in interpretability.

-\paragraph{Overview of Novelty.} In contrast to our work, all the above approaches focus on creating \emph{a single version} of the neural network that will be generally interpretable, across all examples.
-Since they involve retraining, such methods have high computational cost; moreover, they \emph{substantially alter the model}: for example, the ResNet50 model produced by~\cite{debugger} have 72.24\% ImageNet accuracy, 1.70\% less than their dense baseline.
-Conversely, \algname{} can operate on any pretrained network, and creates a customized network pruned for each target, in one-shot, which can then consistently improve performance of almost any interpretability method.
-Further, we demonstrate in Section~\ref{sec:method} that there is a high degree of agreement between the models generated by \algname{} and the original model, and in Section~\ref{sec:human_study} that interpretations via \algname{} are valid when applied to the original network.
-As such, \algname{} is the first method which leverages sparsity to provide interpretations that are consistent with the original network.
+\paragraph{Overview of novelty.} In contrast to our work, all the above approaches focus on creating \emph{a single version} of the neural network that will be generally interpretable, across all examples.
+Since they involve retraining, such methods have high computational cost; moreover, they \emph{substantially alter the model}: for example, the ResNet50 model produced by~\citet{debugger} have 72.24\% ImageNet accuracy, 1.70\% less than their dense baseline. {We show, for the first time, that example-specific pruning can aid model interpretability and propose a method} that can operate on any pretrained network, and consistently improves performance across interpretability methods.
+We demonstrate in Sections ~\ref{sec:backdoor_experiment} and~\ref{sec:human_study} that interpretations via \algname{} are valid when applied to the original network.
+As such, \algname{} is the first method that leverages sparsity to provide interpretations that are consistent with the original network.